HACKER097/WebEx/serialisation.md

 # 500 word short note on python pickle

 Pickle is a python library for serialisation.
 Pickle converts an object into a byte stream that contains all the necessary information to reconstruct the object in another Python session.
-There are 6 protocols in pickle.
-Here is a simplification.
+There are 6 protocols in pickle. with each version adding new features and optimizations.
+Here is a simplification of the opcodes.

 * MARK ('('): Indicates the start of a new object or container.
 * STOP ('.'): Indicates the end of the pickle stream.